After Hindu killed, police in northwest India ban public gatherings, suspend internet | Politics

 THREAT TO MODI Authorities said they had suspended internet services in several parts of Rajasthan to prevent circulation of the video.

+The federal government late on Wednesday asked social media platforms to immediately remove content that encourages, glorifies or justifies the killing.
+The Ministry of Electronics and Information Technology said in a notice that the removal was necessary "to prevent any incitement and disruption of public order and to restore public peace and harmony."

-Hardline Hindu organisations held protests in capital New Delhi to condemn the killing of Teli and some other protests were planned on Thursday.
+Hardline Hindu organisations held protests in capital New Delhi to condemn the killing of Teli and more protests were planned on Thursday.
 India has a long history of religious violence, and thousands of people have been killed since the country became independent from British colonial rule in 1947.

-Modi's pursuit of a "Hindu first" agenda since coming to power in 2014 has stoked tensions in a country where Muslims account for around 13% of its 1.4 billion people.
+Modi's pursuit of a "Hindu first" agenda since coming to power in 2014 has stoked tensions in a country where Muslims make up around 13% of its 1.4 billion people.
 Earlier this month the BJP suspended Sharma from the party and expelled another official but the furore has not died down.

 While Congress has championed secular values in India since independence, the BJP has cast it as a pro-Muslim party in order to draw Hindus away from its main opposition.
 Rajasthan, with a population of around 69 million people, is just one of two Indian states where Congress holds a majority in the state legislature and it is due to hold elections next year.